 Focus on Brand Awareness

 These are all important as they provide the basis of your brand.
-Go through and higher top-quality designers on sites like 99Designs, Logo Bee and others where you can create a professional brand that will help you better appeal to a larger group of individuals in your demographic.
+Go through higher top-quality designers on sites like 99Designs, Logo Bee, and others where you can create a professional brand that will help you better appeal to a larger group of individuals in your demographic.